Complex Dynamics of a Model of Sheared Nematogenic Fluids: introduction

-Rheology of sheared wormlike micelles shows spatio-temporal chaos at very low Reynold's numbers, arising from constitutive material nonlinearities, referred to as ``rheochaos''\cite{Ranjini:00,Sood:06,Sood:08}.
-Similarly sheared polymeric liquids show irregular flow behavior with fluid motion excited over a large range of spatial and temporal scales.
-This behavior, akin to turbulent phenomena in Newtonian fluids, is termed ``elastic turbulence''~\cite{Sood:11,Fardin:10,Steinberg:000609}.
-Both these phenomena show very similar statistical properties, \textit{e.g.} power law decay in the power spectral density (PSD) of fluctuating quantities like shear rate/shear stress, depending on the controlling protocol.
-In addition experiments on elastic turbulence show skewness and non-Gaussianity of the probability distribution function (PDF) of total injected power~\cite{Labbe:99,Steinberg:000609}.
+Sheared complex fluids often exhibit unusual features in their dynamics \cite{rev1,rev2,rev3}.
+For example, sheared solutions of wormlike micelles show complex dynamics~\cite{Becu:04,Lopez:04,Herle:07,Fardin:09,Nghe:10} including spatiotemporal chaos \cite{Ranjini:00,Sood:06,Sood:08} at very low Reynolds numbers.
+This phenomenon is referred to as ``rheochaos''.
+Sheared polymeric liquids show irregular flow behavior with fluid motion excited over a large range of spatial and temporal scales~\cite{Steinberg1,Steinberg2,Steinberg3,Steinberg4}.
+This behavior, akin to turbulent phenomena in Newtonian fluids, is termed ``elastic turbulence''.
+Both these phenomena show similar statistical properties~\cite{Steinberg1,Steinberg2,Sood:11,Fardin:10,Beaumont:13}, \textit{e.g.} power law decay of the power spectral density (PSD) of fluctuating quantities such as shear rate/shear stress, depending on the controlling protocol.
+In addition, experiments on elastic turbulence show skewness and non-Gaussianity of the probability distribution function (PDF) of total injected power~\cite{Labbe:99,Steinberg3,Steinberg4,Sood:11}.
+Since these phenomena occur at low Reynolds numbers, the inertial nonlinearities familiar from Navier-Stokes turbulence are not expected to play an important role.
+It has been suggested~\cite{Rienacker:02,Rienacker2:02,Chakrabarti:04,Das:05} that nonlinearities in the constitutive relations appearing in the hydrodynamic equations of motion of complex fluids are responsible for the occurrence of some of these phenomena.